Vegan Skincare: alternatives to beeswax and honey

 Shea butter has humectant (moisture boosting), as well as occlusive (prevents moisture loss) and emollient (skin softening) properties.
 It's quite a heavy ingredient so shouldn't be applied directly to the face but blended with other fatty oils and butters should be fine.
 Shea butter protects the skin from external factors such as the wind, cold and heat that can dry the skin.
 It's very good at keeping the skin supple and improving its texture.

 Vegetable glycerine has the same sticky consistency of honey and is the same pH as the skin.
 It helps to draw in moisture.
 Again, this ingredient is good when blended with others as applying and leaving directly on the skin can dry out the deeper layers of the dermis but it's good for spreadability versus some of the harder waxes or butters that need to be warmed up on the skin before they're applied.

-To replace the anti bacterial, anti septic and anti inflammatory properties, tea tree oil is a natural preservative which is anti microbial and can help to heal the skin.
+To replace the anti bacterial, anti septic and anti inflammatory properties of honey, tea tree oil is a natural preservative which is anti microbial and can help to heal the skin.
 It's suitable for all skin types but is particularly effective for acne prone skin.
 Despite its strong anti bacterial and anti fungal properties, it's a surprisingly gentle oil which is similar to honey for its non irritating traits.
 Neem oil also has some of the anti bacterial properties that beeswax, honey and propolis have.
 It's also a good insect repellant.